 Group photograph on Mount of Olives, then walk down to Garden of Gethsemane.

 1900 Farewell dinner at hotel

-9 Nov Sat Breakfast.
-Fly back to your home country or continue with post-tour
+Breakfast.
+Fly back to your home country or continue exploring the Holy Land.

 For info on Israeli voltage and electrical plugs, click HERE.